 The solution follows the same rules of sound abatement: mass, plus air gap, plus seal equals less noise.
 But, like some interior doors, some wall setups don’t allow space to create an air gap.
 In these cases we solve the problem the same way: we increase mass.

 The results are remarkable.
 In most cases, we’ve seen a 12 decibel reduction in noise as measured by a Class II meter.

 Get a Soundproof Home Office Today

 Learn how a soundproof home office (and bedrooms and living spaces) can make your house quieter, more peaceful and more productive.
-Contact our experts through the form below, or give us a call today for a free estimate!
+Contact our experts for a free estimate!